ykai16/DARIC/README.md

   -o, --outdir TEXT   path for output directory  [default: ./] --help              Show this message and exit.
 ```
+Please note that the resolution of the contact matrice in `-m` parameter has to be the same as the value assigned by `-r`.
+The resolution or bin size in the PC1 track (i.e. `-p`) can be different from the assigned resolution.
+Resolution of the output PIS is determined by `-r`.

 ## 2. Normalization of two PIS tracks
 ---
 We borrowed the idea of MAnorm, a normalization method designed for normalizing ChIP-seq datasets, to normalize the PIS data. `normalize` is the command for this task: